-Impaired mt-RNA processing in N6AMT1-depleted cells causes MRG stress and dsRNA accumulation

-Mitochondrial RNA processing takes place in MRGs, where the mitochondrial RNAses P/Z and the degradosome cleave and degrade mt-RNA.
-In the absence of these events, the accumulation of mt-RNA, often in the form of mt-dsRNA, can trigger an interferon response and inflammation.
-Based on its effects on mt-preRNA and mt-ncRNA processing (Figure 3A), we hypothesized that N6AMT1 depletion could trigger the accumulation of unprocessed mt-RNA in MRGs, as well as innate immune signaling related to mt-dsRNA.
-K562 cells lack a large genomic region including the interferon gene locus and, in addition, are poorly compatible with imaging.
-We therefore used HeLa cells to investigate the MRGs following N6AMT1 depletion, where we also confirmed strong depletion of PRORP and TRMT10C (Figure 2G).
-We immunolabelled MRGs with antibodies against FASTKD2, an MRG specific marker whose abundance was not affected in our proteomics profiles (Supplementary table S13), as well as against BrU following a short pulse of 5-bromouridine (BrU) to label newly synthesized mt-RNA.
-We observed a striking accumulation of MRGs in N6AMT1-depleted cells, indicating MRG stress (Figure 4A,C).
-Similarly, and as expected from the accumulation of mt-ncRNA (Figure 3A), we also observed strong accumulation of dsRNA in mitochondria from N6AMT1-depleted cells, here too forming more abundant, larger and brighter foci following immunolabeling using a dsRNA antibody (Figure 4B,D).
-Finally, we examined the physiological consequences of this mt-RNA accumulation using gPCR and, as expected from previous work on patients' cells unable to degrade mt-RNA, found a transcriptional activation of innate immunity genes characterized by high expression of interferon beta (IFNB1) and interferon-related genes such as USP18, IFIT1 or GBP2 (Figure 4E).
-We conclude that the aberrant mt-RNA processing seen in N6AMT1-depleted cells results in the accumulation of unprocessed and double-stranded mt-RNA, with consequences for MRGs, OXPHOS, and immune signaling (Figure 4F).
+Impaired mt-RNA Processing in N6AMT1-Depleted Cells Causes MRG Stress and dsRNA Accumulation.
+Mitochondrial RNA processing takes place in MRGs (5, 43), where the mitochondrial RNAses P/Z and the degradosome cleave and degrade mt-RNA.
+In the absence of these events, the accumulation of mt-RNA, often in the form of mt-dsRNA, can trigger an interferon response and inflammation (11).
+Based on its effects on mt-preRNA and mt-ncRNA processing (Fig. 3A), we hypothesized that N6AMT1 depletion could trigger the accumulation of unprocessed mt-RNA in MRGs, as well as innate immune signaling related to mt-dsRNA.
+K562 cells lack a large genomic region including the interferon gene locus (44) and, in addition, are poorly compatible with imaging.
+We therefore used HeLa cells to investigate the MRGs following N6AMT1 depletion, where we also confirmed strong depletion of PRORP and TRMT10C (Fig. 2G).
+We immunolabeled MRGs with antibodies against FASTKD2, an MRG-specific marker whose abundance was not affected in our proteomics profiles (Dataset S13), as well as against BrU following a short pulse of 5-bromouridine (BrU) to label newly synthesized mt-RNA.
+We observed a striking accumulation of MRGs in N6AMT1-depleted cells, indicating MRG stress (5) (Fig. 4 A and C).
+Similarly, and as expected from the accumulation of mtncRNA (Fig. 3A), we also observed strong accumulation of dsRNA in mitochondria from N6AMT1-depleted cells, here too forming more abundant, larger and brighter foci following immunolabeling using a dsRNA antibody (Fig. 4 B and D).
+Finally, we examined the physiological consequences of this mt-RNA accumulation using qPCR and, as expected from previous work on patients'